sociepy/covid19-vaccination-subnational/README.md

 This project aims to gather COVID-19 vaccination data at subnational level for as many countries as possible.
 The data can be found in [data/vaccinations.csv](data/vaccinations.csv).

-This project is inspired by [owid/covid-19-data](https://github.com/owid/covid-19-data) and is open to integration if deemed approriate.
+**This project is inspired by wonderful project [owid/covid-19-data](https://github.com/owid/covid-19-data) and is open to integration if deemed approriate.**

 It works by running scripts on a daily basis, which gather data from different [sources](#sources).